 Thus it was that the French opened their stores of weaponry and began arming the Doughboys that were arriving in France by the thousands in the fall of 1917.
 To the regimental machine gun companies and the machine gun battalions went the M1914 Hotchkiss machine gun.
 The Hotchkiss was gas-actuated and air-cooled, firing an 8mm Lebel round and had to be crewed by three men, due to its weight and the need to incessantly feed 24-round strips of ammo into the gun.
 Its weight – 110 pounds with the tripod – caused it to usually be carried around on carts, adding to the difficulty of getting it into battle.
 However, U.S. machine gun battalions racked up excellent records using the Hotchkiss and even learned how to use them for laying down machine gun barrages.

-Far less popular than the Hotchkiss was the M1915 Chauchat automatic rifle.
+Next came the much-maligned M1915 Chauchat automatic rifle.
 Now, the concept of automatic rifles was that there would be one auto rifle squad in each infantry platoon, giving that platoon the ability to lay down some serious suppressive fire.
-And it was a good concept.
-The problem lay in the Chauchat.
-It was slow, heavy, and seemed to jam at the worst possible times.
-The jams were not usually caused by the weapon itself, but by the magazine’s idiotic design that left half of the side open – open to the ubiquitous mud of the Western Front.
-Small wonder then that it jammed.
-However, in the hands of well-trained and meticulous soldiers, the Chauchat could be a force multiplier.
+And it was a good concept that worked well.
+The Chauchat was a decent weapon that has come in for much ridicule after the war, mainly due to the issues with the variants retooled to use U.S. ammunition.
+These models were prone to jam.
+If well-maintained, the original 8mm weapon served effectively for both offensive and defensive purposes.
+In the hands of well-trained soldiers, the Chauchat could be a force multiplier.

 Another infantry weapon adopted from the French was the Vivien and Bessières – or V-B in Doughboy parlance – rifle grenade.
 Fitting to the barrel of a rifle, the grenade was projected by the pressure from the bullet going off in the rifle’s chamber.
 V-B squads could deliver a barrage of deadly grenades on top of attackers or right before entering an enemy trench.
 There were, however, issues.
 The V-B was tooled for the French 8mm round, while the American rifles were 7.62mm.
 This difference sometimes caused the V-B not to go off because the 7.62mm rounds did not carry enough force.
 Still, the U.S. didn’t have any rifle grenades at the outbreak of war, so it was better than nothing.